ReisPires/IJCNN21-why-ignore-content/README.md

-# IJCNN21 - Why Ignore Content?
+# KDMiLe 2021 - Why Ignore Content?
 Source code of the paper "Why Ignore Content?
-An Intrinsic Evaluation of Embeddings for Collaborative Filtering", submitted at the International Joint Conference on Neural Networks 2021
+An Intrinsic Evaluation of Item Embeddings for Collaborative Filtering", submitted at the Symposium on Knowledge Discovery, Mining and Learning 2021

 ## How to reproduce experiments
 To fully reproduce the experiments presented on the papers, you'll have to perform 7 steps: